-There’s no Bachelor couple we love more than Chris Harrison’s net worth and his bank account.
+For many Bachelor Nation members, Chris Harrison’s net worth and his bank account may be the most successful couple to come from the show.
 Harrison has been the Bachelor franchise’s host since the first episode of The Bachelor aired in 2002.
-Since then, he’s become the father of Bachelor Nation: He’s went on to host 24 seasons of The Bachelor, 15 seasons of The Bachelorette, six seasons of Bachelor in Paradise and tons of more spinoffs where attractive people cry into his arms.
+Since then, he’s become the father of Bachelor Nation: He’s went on to host 25 seasons of The Bachelor, 16 seasons of The Bachelorette, six seasons of Bachelor in Paradise and tons of more spinoffs where attractive people cry into his arms.

-How Was He Hired as The Bachelor Host?
+How Was Chris Harrison Hired as The Bachelor Host?

 In a 2017 interview with Variety, Harrison revealed that he never auditioned to be the Bachelor franchise’s host.
 Instead, he had a few meetings with the show’s execs, including creator Mike Fleiss, who hired him based on his personality.
 “I never auditioned for this job,” he said.
 “I really didn’t.
 I’m not messing with you.
 I had a meeting.
 I had a couple meetings, and that’s it.
 You would think they would care more about this franchise!